-Governor Nixon has put forward an agenda to make government more efficient, effective and responsive to the needs of Missouri families.
-He is committed to attracting the jobs of the future to Missouri, making health care more affordable and placing a college education within reach for middle-class students.
+As Governor, Jay Nixon has worked to make government more efficient, effective and responsive to the needs of Missouri families.
+He is committed to maintaining fiscal discipline, creating jobs, growing the economy and investing in public education.

 Gov. Nixon has made a strong public education system one of his chief priorities.
-During his first year in office, Missouri’s public elementary and secondary schools have received record funding, and test scores and graduation rates have gone up.
-Similarly, even as other states were cutting funding for their universities and raising tuition by double digits, the Governor reached a historic agreement to freeze tuition rates for the 2009-2010 school year and keep funding for those schools stable.
+Under his leadership, Missouri’s public elementary and secondary schools have received record funding, and test scores and graduation rates have gone up.
+Similarly, even as other states were raising tuition by double digits, Missouri has led the nation in holding down tuition increases at public universities.

 Prior to becoming Governor, Jay Nixon was elected to a record four terms as Missouri’s Attorney General, beginning in 1992.
 Inheriting an office tainted by scandal, Nixon restored integrity to the Attorney General’s Office by cleaning up corruption, cracking down on crime, and protecting consumers and the environment.
 Under his leadership, the Attorney General’s Office became one of the most efficient and effective in state government.

 As Attorney General, Nixon earned a reputation for taking on the toughest fights and winning.
 Nixon himself argued before the United States Supreme Court in Nixon v.
 Shrink, a landmark victory that reinstated Missouri’s campaign contribution limits and cleared the way nationally for campaign finance reform.
 His lawsuit against the big tobacco companies continues to collect billions of dollars for Missourians, and his settlements with the insurance industry and hospitals led to the formation of two of the largest health care foundations in state history.
 One of Nixon’s most successful programs, Missouri’s popular No-Call List, has become a model for states across the nation to stop unwanted telemarketing calls.

 A native of De Soto, Missouri, Jay Nixon was raised in a family of public servants.
 His mother, the late Betty Nixon, was a teacher and served as president of the local school board.
 His father, Jerry Nixon, was elected mayor of De Soto and was a judge for the community.